MewsSystems/gitbook-connector-api/operations/loyaltymemberships.md

 ## Get all loyalty memberships

 Returns all loyalty memberships of the enterprise (in the given activity states), optionally filtered by specific loyalty membership identifiers or other filter parameters.
-Note this operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request